 “The Canadian Recording Industry.”
 Nov.
 30, 2016.
 Western University.
 Undergraduate class instructed by Dr. Daniel Robinson.

 “Canadian Hip-Hop Pioneers.”
 Dec.
 1, 2014.
-Carleton University Music Department.
+Carleton University.
 Undergraduate class instructed by Dr. Anna Hoefnagels.

-“From the Street to the Studio: Hip-Hop’s Technological Innovation and Appropriation.”
+“From the Street to the Studio: Hip-Hop’s Technological Innovation.”
 April 3, 2014.
 University of Houston.
 Undergraduate class instructed by Dr. Katherine L. Turner.

 Lo-fi and Wi-fi: Conjuring Creativity & Performance.
 Oct.
 19, 2012 at Vancouver Island University’s Malaspina Theatre.
 Darrell Bell, Robin Davies, Denisa Krausova, Zoe Lauckner, Brent Pretty, Niel Scobie, Marshall Soules, and Marian van der Zon.